diskoverdata/diskover-docs/source_files/user_basic_results_pane.md

 ### Results Pane Overview

-This section explains the few items that were not covered in the [user interface overview](#ui_overview), as well as explain further certain aspects.
+This section explains the few items that were not covered in the [user interface overview](#ui_overview), as well as explains further certain aspects.

 ![Image: Main Features of the File Search Page](images/image_file_results_pane_overview_20230214.png)

 A) **Info icon:** Will display the directory’s detailed [attributes](#attributes) by opening a new page.

 B) **Copy path/clipboard icon**: To copy the path of a file or directory (E+F).
-The path syntax is specific to your Operating System and setup by the System Administrator, but can also be modified in your [settings](#path_translation).
+The path syntax is specific to your Operating System and set up by the System Administrator, but can also be modified in your [settings](#path_translation).

-C) **Find similar**: To find similar item, example of automatic query that would be run if this would be used on the **highres_images** directory as shown in the image above > **Search query: highres OR images**
+C) **Find similar**: To find similar items, example of automatic query that would be run if this would be used on the **highres_images** directory as shown in the image above > **Search query: highres OR images**

 D) **File Action**: When you want to use a [file action](#file_action) using a single item.